 by Martin J. Bennett

-Gov. Jerry Brown recently signed legislation boosting California’s minimum wage from $10 per hour to $15 — a 50 percent increase, which will affect more than one-third of the workforce, making the state’s minimum the highest in the nation.
-This minimum wage hike will be phased in over six years, then automatically adjusted annually to offset rising costs of living.
+Governor Jerry Brown recently signed legislation boosting California’s minimum wage from $10 to $15 an hour — a 50 percent increase that made the state’s minimum wage the highest in the nation.
+The hike will be phased in over six years, then automatically adjusted annually to offset rising costs of living.

 Wages and Housing: Why Sonoma County Workers Can’t Afford the Rent

 Sonoma Gazette, February 2016

 A widening gap between declining incomes and rising rents is fueling two powerful movements in the Golden State: one to raise the wage floor for low-wage workers, and another to control rents and increase funding for affordable housing.

 According to the California Housing Partnership Corporation, a combination of falling incomes and high rents is driving the worst rental-housing crisis in California since World War II.
 Between 2000-2014 in California adjusted median household income fell 8 percent while median rents jumped 20 percent.
 During this timeframe Sonoma County's median renter income dropped by 9 percent and median rents increased by 17 percent.